 - Systems Framework research and development acknowledged by Engineers Australia as one of the most significant contributions to water resources and hydrology in 2014-15 and awarded the G.N.
 Alexander Medal in 2018

-- Co-author of Australian Rainfall and Runoff for Engineers Australia.
+- Author of the Urban Book of Australian Rainfall and Runoff for Engineers Australia.
 Awarded the 2019 Presidents Prize.

 - Appointment as Office of Living Victoria’s Chief Water Scientist and contribution to the successful submission of Melbourne’s Water Future strategy to the Victoria Government Cabinet.